 Statistic cookies help us to understand how visitors interact our website by collecting and reporting information anonymously.
 We use such cookies to analyse anonymised usage patterns.

 Marketing cookies are used by third party companies to track visitors across websites and build a profile of your marketing preferences.
 They are used to display ads relevant for the individual user and, therefore, more valuable for publishers and third party advertisers.
 This information is collected directly by the third party, not held by MIC.
 It may be combined with other information that you’ve provided to them or that they’ve collected from your use of their services.

 In addition to selecting the cookies manually on this site, most browsers allow you to turn off cookies or to customise your settings for cookies.
 To find out how to do this, see the 'Help' menu on your browser.

 Please note that if you turn off cookies or change your settings, some features of this web site may not work correctly.

 The College fully respects your right to privacy and actively seeks to preserve the privacy rights of those who share information with the College.
 The College will not collect any personal information about you on this website without your permission, except as may be required or permitted by law.
 Any personal information which you volunteer to the College will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Act 1988, The Data Protection (Amendment) Act 2003 and the General Data Protection Regulation.

 Collection and Use of Personal Information

-Any information which you provide in this way is not made available to any third parties, and is used by the College only in accordance with the purpose for which you provided the information and will only be retained for as long as required for the purpose.
+Any information which you directly provide to MIC in this way is not made available to any third parties, and is used by the College only in accordance with the purpose for which you provided the information and will only be retained for as long as required for the purpose.
 This is normally stated on the webpage where the information is requested and should be self-explanatory.
 However, if you have any specific queries about the purpose for which your information is to be used, you should contact our Data Protection Officer before submitting the information.

 Collection and Use of Technical Information